distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Only one outcome will be realised, but conditional markets let traders price both possible worlds beforehand.
 Swapping the A and B labels reverses the sign of the spread without changing its economic meaning.

 Suppose the market prices Bitcoin at `$110,000` if Republicans lose and `$100,000` if they retain control, implying a `+$10,000` event spread.
-A trader who expects the market near the election to price the outcomes `$15,000` apart could trade that disagreement directly rather than through a position on Bitcoin's price level.
-A holder exposed only if Republicans lose could make the impact position conditional on that outcome.
+A trader who expects the market near the election to price the outcomes `$15,000` apart could trade the change in that gap directly.
+Because the payoff is indexed to the difference between the conditional prices rather than either price level, it eliminates undesired payoff variance from Bitcoin movements due to factors unrelated to the event in question.

 This spread is not automatically an identified causal effect: common causes can affect both the event and the asset.
 It is the price difference that traders expect the spot market to incorporate between the two outcomes.
 Because the same participants can trade the conditional and spot markets using the same information, there is a direct reason for the estimate to track the price effect those participants would incorporate into spot in either world.

-The primary use is outcome-contingent risk transfer.
-A holder can hedge the event spread conditional on whichever outcome requires protection, without also taking ordinary spot exposure.
-An outcome-independent version can exist as a speculative prediction market on the event's impact, but it is not the hedging product.
+The primary use is hedging event-related price exposure.
+An asset holder can combine opposite positions in the two conditional impact futures to offset changes in the event spread while retaining exposure to the asset's other price movements.
+An outcome-independent version can instead be constructed by bundling same-direction positions in the same contracts, creating a speculative prediction market on the event spread rather than a hedging product.

-## Why ordinary conditional futures are not impact futures
+## Why ordinary conditional futures do not provide this hedge

-A long outcome-A position and a short outcome-B position of equal size does not settle to the event spread.
-The conditional future associated with the realised outcome settles to the asset’s spot price, while the other settles to zero.
-Under outcome A, the combined position settles to `+settlement_spot`.
-Under outcome B, it settles to `-settlement_spot`.
-The position is a directional bet on the outcome and on the spot level, not a bet on the pre-resolution spread `price_a - price_b`.
+Ordinary conditional asset futures cannot provide this hedge because their payoff does not isolate the event spread.
+Suppose a trader goes long the asset through a future conditional on outcome A and shorts an equal amount through one conditional on outcome B. Only the future associated with the realised outcome settles, while the other settles to zero.
+The pair therefore pays `+settlement_spot` under outcome A and `-settlement_spot` under outcome B. Its value depends on which outcome occurs and on the asset's full price level, rather than offsetting changes in the pre-resolution spread `price_a - price_b` while leaving the holder's other asset exposure intact.

 The trader can exit before resolution, but the position remains exposed to changes in outcome probabilities and to asset-price movements unrelated to the event until it is closed.
 For a long-running election market, a Bitcoin move caused by interest rates, regulation, or macro conditions can dominate the PnL of a trader who only intended to speculate on the event spread.